cerebral/cerebral/docs/advanced/factories.md

       // we know where to set the value const statePath = resolve.path(target)

-      // We do a normal "state.set" with the
+      // We do a normal "store.set" with the
       // resolved path and value
-      state.set(statePath, resolve.value(value))
+      store.set(statePath, resolve.value(value))
     } else {
       throw new Error('Target must be a state tag')
     }